wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

 Elasticsearch
 -------------

 Elasticsearch is a highly scalable full-text search and analytics engine.
 For more information, please see `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_.
-Bellow, you can follow the type of installation depending on desired architecture, if you want to configure only one Elasticsearch node or if you want to configure a Elasticsearch cluster.
+Below, you can follow the type of installation with regard to the desired architecture and whether you want to configure only one Elasticsearch node or if you want to configure an Elasticsearch cluster.

 .. tabs::
   .. ************************************************* ************************* *************************************************